kaunteya/ProgressKit/README.md

 # Installation
 ##CocoaPods
-[CocoaPods 0.36](http://cocoapods.org) adds supports for Swift and embedded frameworks.
+[CocoaPods](http://cocoapods.org) adds supports for Swift and embedded frameworks.

 To integrate ProgressKit into your Xcode project using CocoaPods, specify it in your `Podfile`: